 With that said, the most reliable, secure and cost-effective strategy for mitigating the risk of a cloud outage is replication across multiple regions within a single cloud provider.
 Amazon Web Services, for example, operates within 16 different regions in the world, with 6 of these regions in North America alone.

 AWS offers a Cross-Region Replication (CRR) feature, which allows its users to use multiple regions within a AWS ecosystem, greatly increasing redundancy and reducing the chance of incurring complete system downtime to nearly zero.

 In case of a massive outage, your data is completely stuck - you cannot query, you cannot write any new data.
 With multi-zone service, you can at least save new data in a different region while working on getting the affected servers back up.

-However, the CRR feature is not available for AWS Redshift.
+However, the CRR feature is not available for AWS Redshift architecture.
 Fortunately, Panoply multi-zone redshift service provides an excellent option for any organization whose data warehouse is hosted on Redshift.

 Although there is an inherent leap of faith that an organization must take when passing uptime responsibility to a cloud vendor, the costs, and complexity of establishing redundancy either on-premises or with a hybrid cloud— are typically too daunting for most organizations to consider.

 With the dust still settling from the recent AWS outage, the elite cloud providers, including AWS, still offer the best value, security, and reliability to their customers.
 Moreover, the option to greatly increase reliability via Multi-Region Cloud Redundancy provides an attractive and practical solution for any organization looking to keep their workloads running seamlessly.